 The commercial land use category includes both service and retail uses.
-Approximately XX acres of commercial land use is located in Dalworthington Gardens, which accounts for approximately X percent of the developed area of the city and 5 percent of the total city area.
+Approximately XX acres of commercial land use is located in Dalworthington Gardens.
 All of the existing conforming commercial development is located along Pioneer Parkway/Spur 303 and Arkansas Lane in the northern portion of the city.